 In a 3-credit course taught by Bev Seckinger students will gain both documentary film and editing experience, and, critical thinking about documentary media.
 Guest speakers will include major international filmmakers in the field of documentary film.

-Featured Video Guest Speakers
+Featured Video Guest Speakers in 2018

 Pamela Yates and Paco de Onis from Skylight.
 At Skylight, we use media to inspire, envision and build a better world.
 Our partners in this work are human rights leaders around the globe who recognize the power of compelling narratives to change how people see themselves and others, moving societies toward greater justice and equality.
 At Skylight we don’t simply tell stories about human rights – we engage people in activism to promote international human rights.
 We create media with people; collaborating with community leaders, grassroots organizations, and NGOs to create media that tells their stories, and strengthens their efforts.
 We show with pathways forward by not only documenting the plight, but also the fight.
 We show the process of incrementally creating change.
 We make our films widely available to NGO’s and international educators through Academic Screening Packages and Screening Kits.
 We increase impact and engagement by creating platforms and new media technologies that makes it easy for people to engage with social issues.
 The Skylight model engages local constituencies from concept through outreach/impact.